jbcodeforce/shift_left_utils/docs/recipes.md

 # Recipes Summary

-This section provides a brief overview of the migration and pipeline management tools and their application to specific use cases.
+This chapter provides a brief overview of the migration and pipeline management tools and their application to specific use cases.

 [Refer to the high-level component](./index.md#context) view for project organization details: